Introduction to Model-Based Derivative-Free Optimization: Derivative-Free Trust-Region Methods

 Then, our second-order algorithm is given in \algref{alg_basic_tr_dfo_2}.
 Compared to the first-order algorithm \algref{alg_basic_tr_dfo}, we require fully quadratic models rather than fully linear models, assume the eigenstep decrease from the trust-region subproblem solver, and compare $\Delta_k$ with $\sigma^m_k$ \eqref{eq_optimality_model_2} to declare a step successful, instead of comparing just with $\|\bg_k\|$.
-Additionally, we cap $\Delta_k$ at a maximum level $\Delta_{\max}$, a technicality needed for our theory.
+Additionally, we cap $\Delta_k$ at a maximum level $\Delta_{\max}$, a technicality needed to bound the error between the true and estimated criticality measures (\lemref{lem_dfo_2_crit_measures}).
+Ultimately, this comes from the need to control the size of the gradient error \eqref{eq_fully_quadratic_g}: reflecting the `overloaded' role of the trust-region radius, we have to cap the radius (and hence the size of the step $\bs_k$) solely because the radius also acts as the measure of model accuracy.

-First, we show that fully quadratic models yield sufficiently good estimates of all the different criticality measures under consideration \eqref{eq_optimality_model_2}.
+First, we show that fully quadratic models yield sufficiently good estimates of all the different criticality measures under consideration \minorrev{(see \eqref{eq_optimality_2} and \eqref{eq_optimality_model_2})}.